Advertisement

 If you or a family member have had norovirus — one of the most common causes of acute gastroenteritis outbreaks and often mislabeled as “stomach flu” — you know that’s saying something.
 Symptoms commonly include nausea, vomiting and diarrhea.

-How long can stomach viruses live on surfaces?
-And what kills norovirus?
+So, what kills norovirus?
+And how long can the stomach viruses live on surfaces?

 Start with these tips from family medicine physician Matthew Goldman, MD, to clean up after a bout of norovirus.

-Yes, norovirus is very contagious — in fact, the virus can stay in your poop for 2 weeks or more after you start feeling better.
-This means you can spread norovirus while you have symptoms like diarrhea and vomitingand for a while afterwards.
+Yes, norovirus is very contagious — in fact, the virus can stay in your poop for two weeks or more after you start feeling better.
+This means you can spread norovirus while you have symptoms like diarrhea and vomiting and for a while afterward.

 Norovirus commonly spreads from sick people and contaminated food, water and surfaces (think doorknobs, countertops, etc.).